Orange County, Virginia: Local

 Locally, the county is represented by the five-person Orange County Board of Supervisors, each of whom is elected from their respective districts; there are no at-large members.
 Board members serve four-year staggered terms and appoint district representatives to the Planning Commission, Board of Zoning Appeals, and the Economic Development Authority, among others.

+In 2024 the members of the Board of Supervisors were R. Mark Johnson, District 1 (chairman); Ed Van Hoven, District 2; Keith Marshall, District 3 (vice chairman); Crystal Hale, District 4; and Bryan Nicol, District 5.

 Administratively, the county operates under a council-manager form of government.
+The board appoints the county administrator, who serves at its pleasure.
+Theodore (Ted) L. Voorhees has served in this role since April 2020.

 Taxation

-Between 2006 and 2011, the county increased its property tax revenue by 25.2%, increased its personal property tax revenue by 30.4%, while simultaneously decreasing merchants capital tax revenue by -0.5%.
-Forecasts for 2012-2014 include additional increases of another 3.9% in property tax revenue, increases of 27.5% in personal property tax, and a further decrease of 0.9% in merchants capital tax.
-During the previous 8-year period, property tax collections increased 29.1%, personal property tax collections increased 57.9%, and merchants capital taxes decreased by 1.4%.
+The real estate tax rates as of Fiscal Year 2024 include 61 cents per $100 of assessed value for the General Fund and 14 cents per $100 of assessed value for the Fire and EMS Fund for a combined rate of 75 cents.

 Crime

 In November 2017, there was one registered sex offender living in Orange County.

-On 6 April 2014, George Toombs, a 10-year-old boy, was shot and killed.
-The suspect in the case was scheduled to appear in court on murder charges on 15 February 2015.
-The boys' mother was also charged with felony child neglect.
+On April 6, 2014, George Toombs, a 10-year-old boy, was shot and killed.
+The suspect in the case was scheduled to appear in court on murder charges on February 15, 2015.
+The boy's mother was also charged with felony child neglect.

-While extremely rare in the county, a second fatal shooting occurred on 29 June 2014 in Gordonsville resulting in the death of Clyde Johnson.
+While extremely rare in the county, a second fatal shooting occurred on June 29, 2014, in Gordonsville, resulting in the death of Clyde Johnson.

-On 12 April 2012, 84-year-old James Weaver was bludgeoned to death in his home by a Louisa County man who used to do work around Weaver's home.
+On April 12, 2012, 84-year-old James Weaver was bludgeoned to death in his home by a Louisa County man who used to do work around Weaver's home.

-On 10 September 2010, 19-year-old Samantha Clarke disappeared from her Orange home.
+On September 10, 2010, 19-year-old Samantha Clarke disappeared from her Orange home.
 Her disappearance remains unsolved.

-Orange County Sheriff's office maintained 36 sworn officers in 2012.
+The Orange County Sheriff's Office maintained 36 sworn officers in 2012.
 The Town of Orange had 15 sworn officers and the Town of Gordonsville five.

 In 2012, the incident rate for the county was 1.6%, for the town of Orange 6.1%, and the Town of Gordonsville 3.4%.